 Board of Trustees

-It is a goal that the Board be constituted not only of parents, but also of parents of alumni, alumni, and civic and community leaders who desire to support and perpetuate the school's mission.
-The Catherine Cook School seeks for its Board individuals who have an objective commitment to the school, who by their own support and leadership contribute to the school's growth and financial well-being, who seek to work voluntarily on a variety of committees, and who, through their leadership in the community, bring recognition and honor to the school.
+The Catherine Cook School Board of Trustees supports the school’s mission through strategic goal setting and direction, fundraising, hiring and managing the Head of School, and creating general school policy.
+Trustees have an objective commitment to the school through their own support and leadership.
+They contribute to the school's growth and financial well-being, seek to work voluntarily on a variety of committees, and, through their leadership in the community, bring recognition and honor to the school.

 Linda K. Myers is a nationally recognized corporate partner at Kirkland & Ellis LLP.
 She leads the Firm’s Debt Finance Practice Group and is a member of Kirkland’s 15-attorney Global Management Executive Committee.
 Linda focuses her practice on debt financing transactions for private equity groups, commercial lending institutions, and major private and public companies.

-Linda’s clients include Apple Vacations, Bain Capital, Burlington Coat Factory, Energy Future Holdings, Hanesbrands, IMC Global, KKR, Madison Dearborn Partners, PSP Investments, Six Flags, United Air Lines, Urban One, Vistra and Zebra Technologies, among others.
+Linda’s clients include Bain Capital, Bristol Myers Squibb, Deere and Company, Energy Future Holdings, Hanesbrands, KKR, Madison Dearborn Partners, PSP Investments, Six Flags, United Air Lines, Urban One, Vistra and Zebra Technologies, among others.

-Linda is the President of the Catherine Cook School Board of Trustees and Vice President of the Friends of Prentice at Northwestern Memorial Hospital Board of Directors.
+Linda is the President of the Catherine Cook School Board of Trustees and Vice President-Membership for Prentice at Northwestern Memorial Hospital Board of Directors.
 She is a Fellow of The American Bar Foundation.
-Linda is also a member of The Chicago Network Board of Directors, Chicago Shakespeare Theatre Board of Directors, City Year Board, Court Theatre Board of Trustees, The Economic Club of Chicago, the American Bar Association Section of Business Law, the Illinois and New York State Bar Associations, the Women in Law Empowerment National Advisory Board, Center for WorkLife Law Board, and the Lyric Opera of Chicago Board of Directors, and St. Ignatius College Prep Board of Trustees.
+Linda is also a member of The Chicago Network Board of Directors, Chicago Shakespeare Theatre Board of Directors, City Year Board, Court Theatre Board of Trustees, The Economic Club of Chicago, American Bar Association Section of Business Law, Illinois and New York State Bar Associations, Women in Law Empowerment National Advisory Board, Center For WorkLife Law Board, Lyric Opera of Chicago Board of Directors, and St. Ignatius College Prep Board of Trustees.

 Linda earned her J.D. from Georgetown University Law Center and her B.A. in Economics and International Relations from the University of Wisconsin-Madison.